remkl/es6-workshop/README.md

     foo(1,2,3,4,5)
   ```
 - Object Spread
-Similar to array spreading object spread works by taking the keys and values of an object and placing them one by one to the destination object:
+Similar to array spreading object spread works by taking the keys and values of an object and placing them one by one to the destination object (Note is is not officially in the EcmaScript specification yet, but is at stage2 and requires transpilation):
 ```js
   const user = {
     userId: 321,